darktable/UnityExtensionsLocalization/README.md

    <em>Localization Window</em>
 </p>

+## Note
+This package does not contain UI support directly, if you are looking for a complete localization solution please use this: https://assetstore.unity.com/packages/slug/158921 (It supports UnityUI & TextMeshPro).

 ## Installation
 Unity can not install dependent packages automatically at present, you have to install them manually:
 - https://github.com/yuyang9119/UnityExtensionsCommon